kya8/kya8.github.io/content/post/semantic-const/index.md

 ## Semantic non-const

 Sometimes things go the opposite direction: A method modifies some internal state via a pointer/reference member, so it only requires const `*this`, e.g. in a PIMPL class.
-In such circumstances, we still want to mark the method as non-const.
+In such circumstances, we still might want to mark the method as non-const, when the object actually owns the referenced data, __since the managed data is semantically part of the object itself__.

+### const views, shallow constness

+However, if the object is merely a non-owning view into some referenced data, it makes more sense to use "shallow" constness, i.e. the underlying data is mutable through a const view object.
+`std::span<T>` is one example of shallow constness.